mblayman/nibiru/README.md

 - Should I add an acceptance test?
 - How could I integrate valgrind and other C quality checks?
 I know nothing here.
 - How would I deal with Unicode? http://lua-users.org/wiki/LuaUnicode
+- How do I load from a module path from C?

 ## Inspiration